EthanArbuckle/ios-rendering-docs/README.md

 ```

 **The Significance of the `contextID`:**
-The `contextId` property of a `CAContext` is a unique 32-bit integer that serves as the critical bridge between an application's UI and the system's rendering infrastructure:
+The `contextID` property of a `CAContext` is a unique 32-bit integer token assigned by Core Animation that serves as the bridge between an application's UI and the system's rendering infrastructure.
+It is not itself a Mach port name, but can be mapped by Core Animation to the underlying Mach port or surface reference used for remote hosting:

 *   **Render Server Identification:** It's how the Render Server (a separate system process) identifies and manages the specific drawing surface associated with that part of the application's UI.
 *   **Inter-Process Referencing:** System services (like FrontBoard within SpringBoard) use this `contextID` to refer to and manipulate an application's renderable content without needing direct access to the app's `CALayer` objects.
 This enables remote hosting and scene management.